 Tools to check your DKIM

-The fastest way to turn this from theory into evidence is to run the CyberFurl DKIM lookup and compare that result with the domain's broader email authentication posture.
+The fastest way to turn this from theory into evidence is to use a reliable dkim lookup tool.
+Run the CyberFurl DKIM lookup or a dedicated dkim checker to perform a comprehensive dkim check.
+Doing a full dkim record lookup (or a specific dkim selector lookup) helps you securely find dkim record data.
+Compare that result with the domain's broader Email Security Solution.
 If you are debugging a live sender, pair it with SPF, DMARC, and the public security report so you can see whether the problem is the signature itself or the surrounding trust chain.

 A DKIM selector is the label a mail system puts in the `s=` tag of the `DKIM-Signature` header so receivers know which public key to fetch from DNS.
 In practice it lets one domain publish multiple active keys, rotate them safely, and separate traffic by provider or mail stream.